Coronavirus (COVID-19) Update

 General Information regarding COVID-19

-March 25, 2020 – The health and safety of our visitors and residents is our utmost priority.
-We are closely monitoring the situation and working with the Emergency Management Organization, the Indian River County Health Department, and VISIT FLORIDA, to gather and share the latest developments regarding the evolving Coronavirus situation.
-On Friday, March 20th, Governor DeSantis ordered all restaurants closed to seating.
-There are a number of restaurants in our area providing pick up and curb-site service.
-Governor DeSantis also ordered all beaches closed to the public effective March 22nd, at 5:00 p.m.
+April 30, 2020 – The health and safety of our visitors and residents is our utmost priority.
+We are closely monitoring the situation and working with the Emergency Management Service, the Indian River County Health Department, and VISIT FLORIDA, to gather and share the latest developments regarding the evolving Coronavirus situation.

 For questions related to COVID-19 in Florida, please contact the Florida Department of Health’s dedicated COVID-19 Call Center by calling 866-779-6121 or emailing COVIDemail@example.com.
 The Call Center is available 24hrs a day, 7 days a week.